Zurich: Opera, ballet, and theaters

 The Zurich Opera House (German: Zürcher Opernhaus), built in 1834, was the first permanent theatre in the heart of Zurich and was at the time, the main seat of Richard Wagner's activities.
 Later in 1890, the theatre was re-built as an ornate building with a neo-classical architecture.
 The portico is made of white and grey stone ornamented with the busts of Wagner, Weber and Mozart.
 Later, busts of Schiller, Shakespeare and Goethe were also added.
 The auditorium is designed in the rococo style.
 Once a year, it hosts the Zürcher Opernball with the President of the Swiss Confederation and the economic and cultural elite of Switzerland.
 The Ballett Zürich performs at the opera house.
 The Zurich Opera Ball, a major social event, is held annually at the Opera House as a fundraiser for the opera and ballet companies.

 The Schauspielhaus Zürich is the main theatre complex of the city.
 It has two dépendances: Pfauen in the Central City District and Schiffbauhalle, an old industrial hall, in Zurich West.
-The Schauspielhaus was home to emigrants such as Bertolt Brecht or Thomas Mann, and saw premieres of works of Max Frisch, Friedrich Dürrenmatt, Botho Strauss or Elfriede Jelinek.
+The Schauspielhaus was home to emigrants such as Bertolt Brecht or Thomas Mann, and saw premieres of works of Max Frisch, Friedrich Dürrenmatt, Botho Strauss and Elfriede Jelinek.
 The Schauspielhaus is one of the most prominent and important theatres in Switzerland.

 The Theater am Neumarkt is one of the oldest theatres of the city.
 Established by the old guilds in the Old City District, it is in a baroque palace near Niederdorf Street.
 It has two stages staging mostly avantgarde works by European directors.

 The Zürcher Theater Spektakel is an international theatre festival, featuring contemporary performing arts.

 Food

 The traditional cuisine of Zurich reflects the centuries of rule by patrician burghers as well as the lasting imprint of Huldrych Zwingli's puritanism.
 Traditional dishes include Zürcher Geschnetzeltes and Tirggel.
 Sternen Grill is a popular restaurant that is known for its St. Galler Bratwurst.
+Other notable restaurants in Zurich include the Blindekuh (dark dining), Hiltl vegetarian restaurant, Kronenhalle and Ristorante Cooperativo.
+Café & Conditorei 1842 is the oldest café in the city.